TinkurLab/monorepo-pr-labeler-action/CONTRIBUTING.md

 Help us to improve this GitHub Action!
 We welcome your help!

-## Releasing

-In order to release a new version, you need to compile the package using `npm run build`.
-This will output a `dist/index.js` file.
-Then, perform the following actions:

-- `git add dist/index.js`
-- `git commit -m "Release x.x.x"`
-- `git tag -a -m "Release x.x.x" x.x.x`
-- `git push --follow-tags`

-This will push the compiled version & tag it with the new version.

 ## Issues and PRs

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have questions, too, we'd love to hear them.